dlstreamer/pipeline-zoo/pipelines/video/object-classification/oc-h265-ssd-mobilenet-v1-coco-resnet-50-tf/README.md

-# oc-h265-mbnetssd-v2-coco-resnet_v1.5_50
+# oc-h265-ssd-mobilenet-v1-coco-resnet-50-tf

-Object detection pipeline taking encoded video frames in h265 format and using [mobilenet ssd]() for detection and resnet for classification.
+Object detection pipeline taking encoded video frames in h265 format and using [ssd-mobilenet-v1-coco]() for detection and [resnet-50-tf]() for classification.

 # TODO: Update Diagram